Unknot: Examples

 While rope is generally not in the form of a closed loop, sometimes there is a canonical way to imagine the ends being joined together.
 From this point of view, many useful practical knots are actually the unknot, including those that can be tied in a bight.

 Every tame knot can be represented as a linkage, which is a collection of rigid line segments connected by universal joints at their endpoints.
 The stick number is the minimal number of segments needed to represent a knot as a linkage, and a stuck unknot is a particular unknotted linkage that cannot be reconfigured into a flat convex polygon.
 Like crossing number, a linkage might need to be made more complex by subdividing its segments before it can be simplified.

+Hard unknot

+A hard unknot is a diagram of the unknot for which proving that it is unknotted is difficult.
+Hard unknot diagrams typically have at least ten crossings, and the difficulty arises both from the human perception of knottedness as well as from the number of Reidemeister moves required to reduce the diagram to that of a circle.
+Typically, a hard unknot diagram requires additional crossings to be introduced before the number of crossings can be reduced to zero.
+These diagrams are of importance to the field of knot theory because they can serve as cases for which conjectures about unknotting algorithms can be tested.